 UNM Sandoval Regional Medical Center Inc. (the Medical Center) is a corporation organized by the Regents of the University of New Mexico (UNM) and existing as a New Mexico government nonprofit and University Research Park and Economic Development Act (URPEDA) corporation.
 The Medical Center is governed by its Board of Directors (the Board), which is empowered to do all things necessary for the proper operation of the Medical Center.
 UNM, by and through its Board of Regents, is the sole member of the Medical Center.
-UNM made an initial equity contribution to the Medical Center of \$46,000,000.

 The Medical Center is located in Rio Rancho, New Mexico.
-The Medical Center is a community teaching Medical Center having completed the final stages of construction and opened and began to provide patient care on July 17, 2012.
+The Medical Center is a community teaching Medical Center having completed the final stages of construction, opened and began to provide patient care on July 17, 2012.
 The Medical Center provides inpatient and outpatient services primarily to the residents of Sandoval County, New Mexico.

-The Medical Center consists of an approximately 200,000 square foot, 48 acute medicalsurgical beds, 12 intensive care unit beds, and 12 dedicated behavioral health beds, community teaching Medical Center and corresponding 40,000 square foot medical office building on a site located adjacent to the new City Center in Rio Rancho, New Mexico.
+The Medical Center consists of an approximately 200,000 square foot community teaching Medical Center, with 48 acute medical-surgical beds, 12 intensive care unit beds, and 12 dedicated senior behavioral health beds.
+There is also an onsite 40,000 square foot medical office building.
+The Medical Center is adjacent to the City Center in Rio Rancho, New Mexico.
 In 2006, UNM acquired the land upon which the Medical Center is located and owns it fee simple.
 The Medical Center is a component unit of the UNM and is reported as such in the basic financial statements of UNM.
 The Medical Center has no component units.